 - Michael Mandrusiak, Psy.D., Adler School Director of Clinical Training and Core Faculty Member in Vancouver.
 Dr. Mandrusiak is a registered psychologist who, in addition to his Adler School role, belongs to Burnaby Counselling Group, which provides psychological services to clients dealing with anxiety, mood disorders, trauma and stress.
 Dr. Mandrusiak holds affiliate investigator status with the Vancouver Coastal Health Research Institute, and has collaborated with the Health Authority in supervising student research on suicidality.
 Other areas of research interest include mental health awareness, training issues in professional psychology, and use of the content analysis methodology to investigate mental health phenomena on the Internet.
 For the past five years, Dr. Mandrusiak has served as the Public Education Coordinator and Chair of the Community Engagement Committee for the British Columbia Psychological Association, and currently serves on the association's Board of Directors.

 - Vaneeta Sandhu, Psy.D., Training Coordinator and Core Faculty Member.
 Dr. Sandhu is a clinical psychologist active in the field of health psychology, both in leadership and in practice.
-Dr. Sandhu’s research interests include the value of psychologists as part of interdisciplinary teams, patient outcome data, and training issues, particularly the “branding” and “marketing” of clinical skills as students transition from academia to practice.
+Dr. Sandhu’s research interests include the value of psychologists as part of interdisciplinary teams, patient outcome data (related to chronic illness management), and training issues.
 Dr. Sandhu is currently a member of the Early Career Professional Council of Division 38 (Health Psychology) of the American Psychological Association.
 She most recently served as training coordinator for The Wright Institute’s Integrated Health Psychology Training Program; she also held an adjunct faculty role at the Wright Institute.

 - David Aboussafy, Ph.D., Core Faculty Member.
 Dr. Aboussafy is a registered psychologist who maintains a private practice in clinical, health, and rehabilitation psychology, focusing on adult assessment and empirically-supported brief treatment.
 In addition to his private practice, he has worked as a clinical coordinator at the University of British Columbia, a psychology advisor for WorkSafeBC, and a program psychologist at a number of pain clinics.
 Dr. Aboussafy’s research interests include clinical health psychology and behavioural medicine; pain, chronic illness and disability management; and adult diagnostic and functional assessment.
 He has taught graduate courses for the Adler School’s master’s-level programs as well as courses in applied health psychology at the British Columbia Institute of Technology.